Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 Starting from Custom Asteroids 1.7, an optional `spawnMax` field allows asteroids to appear only up to a fixed count (for example, `spawnMax = 1` will create unique asteroids).
 Both tracked and untracked asteroids count toward the limit.
 Combining a high spawn rate and a low spawn limit is not encouraged

+Starting from Custom Asteroids 1.8, an optional `sizes` block allows asteroids to have a specific distribution of sizes.
+If no block is provided, the stock size distribution for asteroids will be used.
+The block consists of a list of entries in the format 'key = &lt;weight&gt; &lt;class&gt;'. &lt;weight&gt; must be a positive number, giving the relative ratios of different asteroid sizes. &lt;class&gt; must be the name of an asteroid size class, such as B or E. Non-standard classes are not supported.

 INTERCEPT                                          {#adv_intercept}
 ------------